ENGLISH (ENGL)

 Transfer Credit: CSU

 Critical analysis of interdisciplinary texts, including both non-fiction and literature.
 Composition of various written texts, including essays.
 Examination of the uses and significance of language in knowledge creation, community engagement, and academic success.
 Emphasis on authentic voice, collaboration, research, student reflection, and composition for the 21st century.
 Equity-centered classroom and curriculum.
 This is the first in a two-class sequence.
-No credit if taken after ENGL 001A, ENGL 001AH, or ENGL 001AS.
+No credit if taken after ENGL C1000, ENGL C1000H, or ENGL 001AS.
 Total of 72 hours lecture.

 Transfer Credit: CSU; UC